Introduction to Business Forecasting

 Cash flow is used to access the actual quality of the organization’s income, determining how liquid it is, thus, estimating if the company can meet its long-term financial obligations.

-On the same lines, a cash flow statement would mean simply be put into an account all the changes in a balance sheet and income that affect the cash and cash equivalents.
-Once you have this financial statement, you are looking at the analysis of operating, financing, and investing activities of an organization.
+On the same lines, a cash flow statement would mean simply be put into account all the changes in a balance sheet and income that affect the cash and cash equivalents.
+Once you have this financial statement, you are looking at the analysis of the operating, financing, and investing activities of an organization.

 With all these crests and troughs in the world of finances and cash flows, it becomes essential for businesses to ensure that they plan beforehand and anticipate cash flow conditions, taking appropriate steps towards neutralizing them.
-For the purpose of this, businesses are expected to do the following, when it comes to the dealing with finances:
+For the purpose of this, businesses are expected to do the following, when it comes to dealing with finances:

 - Business Plan